February 5, 2019

 The president reported he, Wayne Boultinghouse, and Barbara and James Hevron presented the Co-Historians of the Year plaques to The Spencer County Leader, Kathy Tretter editor/ publisher and The Rockport Journal-Democrat, Vince Luecke, editor, on Friday, December 7, 2018, at the Spencer County Commerce Center in Rockport.

-The president mentioned the Time Capsule project that was to be opened in 50 years.
+The president mentioned the Time Capsule project a member was working on that was to be opened in 50 years.
 The capsule had been donated by a former Spencer County resident and is going to be kept at the Spencer County Youth and Community Center in Chrisney, Indiana.
 To make sure the capsule is not opened prematurely, they are going to encase it in plexiglass with an oak wood frame so it will still be visible to people.
-A person will build the case.
 They estimate it will cost about $450.00 for the materials and the building.
 A motion was made and seconded to pay up to $450.00 for the case.
 The motion carried.
 They are hoping to have the sealing of the capsule sometime in March.

 A member suggested the Society include a1968 Sesquicentennial book and a 2018 Bicentennial Book in the capsule.
 A motion was made and seconded to include the books.
 The motion carried.